From outside Great Britain

 If you intend to work in pet practice, you should consider the OCQ(V) - CA (Companion Animal), which is the qualification that you will need to be able to sign pet passports and other export papers.
 This course is entirely online and, once you have enrolled, it can be accessed at any time from anywhere in the world.

 If your plans are to work in large animal practice you are very likely to be required to TB test.
 For this work you must hold OCQ(V) - ES (Essential Skills) and OCQ(V) - TT (Tuberculin Testing).
 The Essential Skills course is entirely online.
 The Tuberculin Testing course has a practical part which has to be completed after you start work in England, Scotland or Wales.
-Every OV has 6 months between passing the OCQ(V) - TT online exam and passing the Practical Assessment part of the course.
+OVs have a window of 6 months after being granted conditional authorisation for the OCQ(V) - TT to complete the practical training and pass the Practical Assessment part of the course.

 Please note, all the training is in English.
 Payment is in GBP.